-Six-Year Improvement Plan
+Six-Year Improvement Program

-The Six-Year Improvement Program (SYIP) is a critical document that outlines planned spending for transportation projects proposed for construction development or study for the next six years.
-The SYIP is updated annually and is the means by which the Commonwealth Transportation Board (CTB) meets its statutory obligation to allocated funds to interstate, primary, secondary and urban highway systems, public transit, ports and airports and other programs for the immediate fiscal years.
+The Six-Year Improvement Program (SYIP) is a critical document that outlines planned spending for transportation projects proposed for preliminary engineering or construction.
+The SYIP is updated annually and is the means by which the Commonwealth Transportation Board (CTB) meets its statutory obligation to allocate funds to interstate, primary, secondary and urban highway systems, public transit, ports and airports and other programs for the immediate fiscal year.
 The SYIP also identifies planned program funding for the succeeding five fiscal years.
 The CTB allocates funds for the first fiscal year of the SYIP but the remaining five years are estimates of future allocations.
 The CTB updates the SYIP each year as revenue estimates are updated, priorities are revised, project schedules and costs change, and study results are determined.

-Development of the SYIP begins in the fall and the Virginia Department of Transportation hosts a series of meetings seeking public comment with various other multi-modal transportation agencies.
-A DRAFT SYIP is presented to the CTB and made available for public comment each spring.
+Development of the SYIP begins in the fall and the Virginia Department of Transportation (VDOT) hosts a series of meetings seeking public comment with various other multi-modal transportation agencies.
+A draft SYIP is presented to the CTB and made available for public comment each spring.
 SYIP funds are allocated for the following types of projects:

-- Fund deficits on current project phases - Redirect inactive balances on projects - Maximize use of federal funds to meet federal strategy - •Support development of public-private partnerships - Fund project phases under way, as well as project phases that start in the current federal fiscal year - Allocate funds consistent with planned obligations and expenditures - Fund deficient bridges and paving projects - •Increase funding for preliminary engineering - •Fund Appalachian Development Highway System planned projects with an average of 13% of total federal maintenance and construction funds over the next 6 years
+- Fund deficits on current project phases. - Redirect inactive balances on projects. - Maximize use of federal funds to meet federal strategy. - Support development of public-private partnerships. - Fund project phases under way, as well as project phases that start in the current federal fiscal year. - Allocate funds consistent with planned obligations and expenditures. - Fund deficient bridges and paving projects. - Increase funding for preliminary engineering. - Fund Appalachian Development Highway System planned projects with an average of 4% of total federal maintenance and construction funds over the next 6 years. - Fund deficient bridges with an average of 13% of total federal maintenance and construction funds over the six years.